Priyanka Chopra Revealed That She Has This Cute Nickname For Sophie Turner And Joe Jonas

-Priyanka Chopra has revealed that she has a very cute nickname for her brother-in-law, Joe Jonas, and his wife, Game Of Thrones actress Sophie Turner.
+Priyanka Chopra revealed that she has a very cute nickname for her brother-in-law, Joe Jonas, and his wife, Game of Thrones actress Sophie Turner.
 It’s a simple combination of both of their first names.

 “I call them Jophie,” she recently said in an interview with Access Hollywood, as reported by Harper’s Bazaar.

-Priyanka was chatting with Access about Sophie and Joe’s surprise wedding in Vegas on the night of The Billboard Music Awards.
+Priyanka was chatting with Access about Sophie and Joe’s surprise wedding in Vegas on the night of the Billboard Music Awards.
 Their nuptials in front of an Elvis impersonator shocked fans since many were expecting them to get married in France later this year.
-But Priyanka confirmed that the whole thing was planned ahead of time but that they invited other musicians in the audience while they were at the awards ceremony.
+But Priyanka confirmed that the whole thing was planned ahead of time and that they invited other musicians in the audience while they were at the awards ceremony.

 “We were like, ‘Alright, we’re going to set up this wedding now, we’re going to the chapel right from here, and please arrive, please arrive,'” she revealed.